sagemathinc/cocalc-snippets/README.md

 test: false
 ```

+## Development

+The target `make testtest` runs the `test/` subdirectory.
+It's purpose is to confirm that breaking tests show up properly and the examples are read correctly.

 ## Submodule

 When used as a **submodule**, one suitable magic git commands to update all submodules is